-During the 30th and 31st of October 2019 the Ministry of Transport of Malta has hosted the “4th Transnational meeting and Steering Committee”, in Luzzu Conference hall, Qawra, Malta.
+During the 30th and 31st of October 2019 the Ministry of Transport of Malta has hosted the “4th Transnational meeting and Steering Committee of the EnerNETMob PROJECT ”, in Luzzu Conference hall, Qawra, Malta.

-The Director of the Sustainable Mobility Unit of the Ministry of Transport, Mr. Barbara and the Project Manager of EnerNETMob (Region of Peloponnese), Mr. Fifas welcomed the partners.
+The Director of the Sustainable Mobility Unit of the Ministry of Transport of Malta, Mr. Peter Barbara and the Project Manager of the Lead Partner of EnerNETMob (Region of Peloponnese), Mr. Fifas welcomed the partners.

 Mr. Barbara analyzed the progress of electromobility in Malta.
 EU projects are combined with national funds in order to forward the country’s strong commitment to enter in the “era of electromobility”.
 More charging stations are being deployed yearly and 5.000 electric vehicles will circulate in Malta’s roads in the near future.
 The country is planning also to use electric ferries (for public transport purposes) so as to connect parts of the cities with each other.
 E-bikes, e-scooters are existing via bike/scooter sharing services, special cycling lanes are developed and a new masterplan in the harbor will offer high quality mobility advancements.

-A transnational – international ICT network will be developed to enable Inter-operability and share of information from all the pilots implemented by 13 partners.
-“We are not re-inventing the wheel, we are integrating our ICT platform with the pilots in the already available networks and we will to comply with their guidelines and with common standards and regulations” mr. Priegue (CIMNE) stated in his presentation.
-The objective of the ICT Platform is to monitor all pilots including the charging stations and e-bikes, e-cars that will be connected.
-ICT development and transnational collaboration is the key-success factor for the project.
-The countries that already function an Intelligent Transport System platform (i.e. Malta, Cyprus) will connect EnerNETMob platform in the already existing systems.
-For new small standalone pilots, EnerNETMob will provide hardware based micro-solutions to enable them to connect with the ICT platform.
+A transnational ICT network will be developed to enable Inter-operability and sharing of information from all the pilots implemented by the partners.
+“We are not re-inventing the wheel, we are integrating our ICT platform with the pilots in the already available networks and we will comply with their guidelines and with common standards and regulations” Mr. Priegue (CIMNE) stated in his Malta presentation.
+The objective of the ICT Platform is to monitor all the local/regional pilots including the charging stations and e-bikes, e-cars that will be interconnected.
+The ICT development and transnational collaboration is the key-success factor for the project.
+The countries that already operate an Intelligent Transport System platform (i.e. Malta, Cyprus) will interconnect the EnerNETMob ICT platform in the under development systems.
+For the new small standalone pilots, EnerNETMob will provide hardware based micro-solutions to enable them to connect with the ICT platform.